 So, here’s the deal: Maybe the new operating environment is asking us to shift our culture.
 Maybe the very separate cultures we have nurtured over the years at the national and local levels are creating a negative experience for our stakeholders.
 Maybe in order to succeed today, we need to do things differently.
 Maybe we will have to change the way we share information with the chapters, make decisions about programming or even share resources.

 If that sounds impossible to you, then maybe you should look for a new line of work.
 Sorry to be harsh, but maybe you need to go find an industry that is not in flux, that has a super-stable customer base whose experiences and expectations aren’t changing rapidly.
 Go find that job, so you can show up every day and implement according to the plan and the way it’s always been done.

 Culture makes it clear what is valued, and our traditional local/national split is all about valuing efficiency and control in a centralized hierarchy.
-It puts the association at the center of the universe, and that’s not what today’s stakeholders are expecting.
+It puts the association at the center of the universe, and that’s not what today’s stakeholders expect.
 We need cultures that are open to integrating local and national engagement experiences.
-The longer you wait to make those changes, the easier it will be for newer entities to swoop in and start stealing away your members.
+The longer you wait to make those changes, the easier it will be for newer entities to swoop in and start stealing away members.